GriffinPlus/docker-strongswan/README.md

 This step applys only, if the *strongswan* container is configured to use the internal CA to authenticate clients.
 This is the case, if you followed the setup steps up to this point.
 If the container is configured to use an external CA for client authentication, the following commands are without effect.

-A user (VPN client) is always identified by its e-mail address, so `<id>` in the examples below mean a valid e-mail address.
+A user (VPN client) is always identified by its e-mail address, so `<id>` in the examples below means a valid e-mail address.
 Furthermore users authenticate themselves against the VPN server using client certificates.
 A VPN client can have multiple client certificates.

 Commands that add clients or enable/disable clients need the private key of the internal CA. The private key of the internal CA is stored on the volume.
 It is encrypted, if you entered a password when initializing the internal CA. In this case these commands need the password to perform the operation.
 The password can be specified via the command line parameter `--ca-pass` (not recommended, the password will be visible in the process list and via docker's inspection features).
 A better approach is to pipe the password in via *stdin*.
 The container must be run with the *interactive* flag (`-i`) to make it work.
 If you additionally attach a pseudo tty to the container you will be prompted to enter the password.